 Chloride is a pollutant of emerging concern as it is very harmful to aquatic ecosystems and challenging to remove once it is introduced into water resources.
 Application of road salt during winter to manage ice, spray treatments on gravel roads during winter to manage dust, and water softener solutions contribute chloride to water resources through stormwater runoff.

-Protecting high-quality lakes and restoring lakes that are already being impacted from land use change is of importance to the BCWD.
+Protecting high-quality high quality lakes and restoring lakes that are already being impacted from land use change from these impacts and restoring lakes that are already impacted is of importance within to the BCWD.

 Lake Level Management